-Although the business started as a consultancy creating products for other companies, their passion lay in developing and selling their own designs and they launched their first range of lighting in 2000.
-These were simple figurative/playful designs that they made and assembled themselves in batch production.
-They were an instant hit and the range quickly grew.
-In 2002 they entered the homeware market with the launch of their award-winning and iconic ‘James the doorman’ doorstop.
+Although Black+Blum started as a consultancy creating products for other companies, our passion lay in developing and selling our own designs.
+We launched our first range of lighting in 2000 - these were simple figurative and playful designs that were hugely successful and so the range quickly grew.
+In 2002, we entered the homeware market with the launch of our award-winning and iconic ‘James the doorman’ doorstop.
 Other award-winning designs swiftly followed with the ‘Propello’ fan, ‘High & Dry’ dishrack, ‘Hot Pot’ barbecue and ‘Loop’ candelabra.

 In 2010, we launched our first lunch box ‘Box Appetit’.
 It took inspiration from Japan, a country that had developed the designs of Bento lunch boxes into an art form.
 At the time, the West was making do with boring, waxy plastic food containers.
 ‘Box Appetit’ was the first adult lunchbox that catered for Western cuisine and presented food beautifully - greatly improving the user's eating experience.

 In 2011, Black+Blum took further inspiration from Japan, and introduced our first filter water bottle ‘Eau Good’.
 The filtration power of active charcoal has been used by the Japanese for centuries, so we leveraged this idea into a bottle that both reduced single-use plastic and made tap water taste great.
 It was an instant hit and has become iconic for the brand.